-Explore this classical Hindu thatch-roofed meru (multiroofed shrine) that sits at 1200m above sea level on a tiny island surrounded by the shimmering waters of Lake Bratan.
+This picturesque water temple, a classical Hindu thatch-roofed meru (multiroofed shrine), sits at 1200m above sea level on a tiny island surrounded by the shimmering waters of Lake Bratan.

 With its multi-roofed meru shrines and pavilions, intricately carved wooden gates, ponds and grassy courtyards all surrounded by a moat, Pura Taman Ayun is considered one of the most beautiful temples in Bali.

 The temple was built in 1634 by the Raja of Mengwi, I Gusti Agung Putu, and was the main temple of the Mengwi kingdom until 1891.
 It was renovated in 1937.